Are Backpacks Better than Shoulder Bags?

 - Wide, breathable, and comfy shoulder straps.

-- Comes with a rolling style.
+- Comes in a rolling style.

 - Adjustable straps.